kappapiana/howtos/git.md

     find -maxdepth 1 -mindepth 1 -type d -exec git -C {} pull --all \;

 Bingo!

-TODO implement this thing:

-    git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done git fetch --all
-    git pull --all

-because if I have created branch on one computer, I might fail to have on a different computer.

 # Consolidate many commits into one